 - Can leave hair a little dry

 We know how difficult it is to maintain those lively, bouncy curls, and hence added this curl forming custard to this list.
-Enriched with honey and chamomile, this hair custard claims to enhance the texture of all kinds of curls.
+Enriched with ingredients like honey and chamomile, this anti-frizz product for low porosity hair claims to enhance the texture of all kinds of curls.
+Watch this video showcasing a tester’s experience to get a detailed review of this hair product known for its proven efficacy.

 - Honey helps moisturize low porosity hair